mostertg/fds/src/02_tools_techniques.md

 ```

 Analyze your implementation.
-You should find that none of the operations gets worse in O-notation terms, compared to the earlier implementation, and at least one gets better. $\blacksquare$
+You should find that none of the operations gets worse in $O$-notation terms, compared to the earlier implementation, and at least one gets better. $\blacksquare$